top of page

 The rash can spread to the whole body, including the scalp, eyelids, and inside the mouth.
 Vaccinated children may still get mild chickenpox.

-Dr Daniel Lim notes: “If your child has a fever and a blister-like rash, isolate them early and consult a doctor — especially if you have a newborn or pregnant family member at home.”
+Dr Daniel Lim notes: “If your child has fever with a blister-like rash, isolate early and consult a doctor, especially if there is a newborn or pregnant family member at home.”

 6. Diaper Rash (Nappy Rash)

-Caused by prolonged skin contact with urine or stool, diaper rash presents as red, inflamed skin in the diaper area.
-It may be painful, especially during cleaning.
+Diaper rash is caused by prolonged contact with urine or stool and appears as red, inflamed skin in the diaper area.

-• See a doctor if the rash becomes bright red, bleeds, or spreads, which may suggest yeast or bacterial infection
+See a doctor if the rash becomes bright red, bleeds, or spreads, as this may indicate fungal or bacterial infection.

 7. White Spots or Bumps on Skin